godotengine/godot-docs/classes/class_characterbody3d.rst

 | *Getter*  | get_moving_platform_apply_velocity_on_leave()      |
 +-----------+----------------------------------------------------+

-Sets the behaviour to apply when you leave a moving platform.
+Sets the behavior to apply when you leave a moving platform.
 By default, to be physically accurate, when you leave the last platform velocity is applied.
-See :ref:`MovingPlatformApplyVelocityOnLeave<enum_CharacterBody3D_MovingPlatformApplyVelocityOnLeave>` constants for available behaviour.
+See :ref:`MovingPlatformApplyVelocityOnLeave<enum_CharacterBody3D_MovingPlatformApplyVelocityOnLeave>` constants for available behavior.

 ----